A uniqueness theorem for twisted groupoid C*-algebras: Unique state extensions

 \section{Unique state extensions}

-In this section we provide a sufficient \emph{compressibility} condition under which a state (or pure state) of a C*-subalgebra $B$ of a (not necessarily unital) C*-algebra $A$ has a unique state (or pure state) extension to $A$.
-This result is an extension of a well known result of Anderson about unital C*-algebras (proved in the paragraph preceding \cite[Theorem~3.2]{Anderson1979}), but we were unable to find a proof of it in the literature, and so we present our own.
+In this short section we provide a sufficient \emph{compressibility} condition under which a (pure) state of a C*-subalgebra $B$ of a (not necessarily unital) C*-algebra $A$ has a unique (pure) state extension to $A$.
+This result is an extension of a well known result of Anderson about unital C*-algebras (proved in the paragraph preceding \cite[Theorem~3.2]{Anderson1979}), but we were unable to find a proof of it in the literature, and so we present one here.

 We begin by introducing some notation.